fangqyi/sandbox-society/doc_final/app_maintenance_doc.md

 ```

 ## Configurations
-  address ways to update or change key non-programming components of the app, such as database information, data files, resource links, phone numbers, server addresses, etc.

 Many of the configurable parameters can be set in `projekt/config.py`.
 Simply create a new class sublcassing from `core.Config` or one of the existing config classes, and set the desired parameters appropriately.
 This config can then be called from the command line in the generate and render commands above, as `--config=[new_config_name]`.
 A comprensive list of parameters can be found in `neural_mmo/forge/blade/core/config.py`.

 To run with a different scripted agent, change the AGENT and EVAL_AGENTS lists to be lists of the classes of the desired scripted agents.
 These scripted agents can be found in `neural_mmo/forge/trinity/scripted` as subclasses of the `baselines.Scripted` class.
 To make a new type of agent, create a new subclass of Scripted, and define the desired behavior in the `__call__` method.